cambiotraining/quarto-course-template/README.md

   Once the `gh-pages` branch has been created, go to the repository's "Settings > Pages" and select the `gh-pages` branch to render your pages.

+### Authorship

+Make sure to edit the file `_authors.yml` with details about the authors of the materials.
+This file is then used to fill in the details about the authors to the homepage.

 ### Converting an existing repository

 If you already have course materials using a different template and want to use this template instead, you will need to copy some files to your existing repository.